 "The brotherhood, the openness is great.
 Thanks to the project, people have found each other, they understand each other, they have trusting, sincere relationships and feel a sense of peace and love between them.
 Now they socialise with each other, go to each other's meetings, have many projects together.
 We have bonded together.
 Today we are brothers.
-When we need help, we help each other" state the women in Ganki Doumbodji.
-In Djioli, the dialogue allows harmony and solidarity between the communities that interact constantly.
+When we need help, we help each other"

+state the women in Ganki Doumbodji.
+In Djioli, the dialogue allows harmony and solidarity to develop between the communities that are constantly interacting.

-Throughout this process, the issue of land ownership was a knot that was particularly difficult to untie, as antagonisms over land were very deep.
-However, the communities ended up agreeing on a collective use of these resources, beneficial for all, including for women, although the legislative and traditional land tenure context in Mauritania is still not favourable to women.
+Throughout this process, the issue of land ownership was particularly difficult to resolve, as antagonisms over land were very divisive.
+However, the communities agreed to collectively use land for mutual benefit, including an emphasis on women's rights.
+Still, it should be emphasised that the legislative and traditional land tenure system in Mauritania remains unfavourable to women.